Cassie Nesheim had returned to school twice before but coming to College of DuPage was different.

 “I have always had an interest in accounting,” she said.
 “I enjoy the organization of it and there are many different employment options for a person with an accounting degree.”

-Nesheim initially worked part-time for the Village of Carol Stream in the Public Works Department, using many of the skills she learned as part of her Accounting degree.
-She now is pursuing her dream and runs her own bookkeeping business that offers accounting services to small businesses that only need help a few hours each month.
+In 2016, Nesheim earned her degree and was named one of the College’s Outstanding Graduates.
+She initially worked part-time for the Village of Carol Stream in the Public Works Department, using many of the skills she learned as part of her Accounting degree.
+She also ran her own bookkeeping business and offered accounting services to small businesses that only need help a few hours each month.

 “The availability of online classes and convenient evening class times was instrumental in helping me, and I feel very fortunate that one of best community colleges in the nation is 20 minutes from my house,” she said.
 “My advice to other students is to keep going.
 Even if your schedule is busy, take one class at a time and just keep chipping away at your goal.
 And always ask for help if you are struggling with a class.
 Be respectful of the professor’s time and do not wait until the last week of class.
 Also reach out to your fellow students.
 I have made lifelong friends with several students from my study groups.